OSGeo/grass/doc/howto_release.md

 Save the modified draft, but do not publish the release yet.

-## Reset include/VERSION file to git development version
+## Update include/VERSION file

 Use the dedicated `update_version.py` script to edit the VERSION file.

-:loudspeaker: TODO: the lines below are sill a bit confusing, better to split
-              into subsections.

-After an RC, switch to development version:
+After a RC, update to development version:

 ```bash
 ./utils/update_version.py dev
 ```

-Next switch back to the development version for the next micro (x.y.Z), minor (x.Y.z), or major (X.y.y) version, e.g., for micro version, use:
+After a final release, update to the next micro (x.y.Z), minor (x.Y.z), or major (X.y.y) version.
+E.g., for micro version, use:

 ```bash
 ./utils/update_version.py micro
 ```

-Use *major* and *minor* operations for the other version updates.
+Use _major_ and _minor_ operations for the other version updates.
 Use `--help` for details about the options.

-Commit with the suggested commit message and push, e.g.:
+Eventually, commit with the suggested commit message and push, e.g.:

 ```bash
 git show